Doubly robust estimation of optimal treatment regimes for survival data using an instrumental variable: Methodology

-The IWKME-IV may produce unreliable results if the model for $f(Z | \boldsymbol{L})$ is not properly specified.
-Thus, a more desirable estimator would possess a doubly robust property by incorporating assumed model information.
-For example, one strategy could involve positing a Cox proportional hazards model for the conditional cumulative hazard function of \(T\) as follows:
+The IWKME-IV (\ref{S_I}) may produce unreliable results if the models for $f(Z | \boldsymbol{L})$ and \(S_{C}\{s | Z, \boldsymbol{L}, A\}\) are not properly specified.
+Moreover, as demonstrated in Section \ref{sec3}, the estimator is inefficient (a lower convergence rate than root-\(n\)) when positing semiparametric models for the nuisance models.
+Hence, a more desirable estimator would possess both the doubly robust property and efficiency by incorporating assumed model information.
+For example, one strategy could involve positing a Cox proportional hazards model for the conditional survival function \(S_{T}(t | Z, \boldsymbol{L}, A)\).
+Other semiparametric models (such as the additive hazards model) and nonparametric models (such as the random survival forest) are also allowable.